 Todo: Tabby terminal and serial port

-Gemstone development boards include a customized real-time Linux kernel-based Debian/Ubuntu operating system.
-While the version you installed via GemImager is up-to-date, you can update any existing Ubuntu/Debian packages using the method below.
+Gemstone development boards include a Debian/Ubuntu-based operating system with a customized real-time Linux kernel.
+While the version you installed via GemImager is up-to-date, you can update any installed Ubuntu/Debian packages (if available) using the following method.

-The following operations should be performed on the board via the command line by clicking the Terminal icon in the top menu when connected via remote desktop from a browser or via SSH/Console from your computer’s Terminal.
-If you have no prior experience using Linux, you can gain experience by reading the Beginner’s Guide in the Training Guides.
+Note: The following operations should be performed on the board via the Terminal icon in the top menu when connected via remote desktop in a browser or via SSH/Console from your computer.
+If you have no prior experience with Linux, you can gain experience by reading the Getting Started section in the Training Guides.

 sudo apt update && sudo apt upgrade